Valentine’s Day Sugar Cookies

 Can I freeze sugar cookies with royal icing?

 Yes, you can.
 Just make sure you are using an airtight container.
-On occasion, I have experienced icing that has become cloudy after freezing.
+On occasion, I experienced icing, which became cloudy after freezing.

 How do you store royal icing?